In the Shelter of Old Growth

 • Bryan Baker (Director of Music): in person Thursdays and Sunday mornings, and remotely Fridays.
 Email

-• Peter Barnholdt (Facilities Manager): Tuesday-Friday 11-7:30.
+• Peter Barnholdt (Facilities Manager): currently out on leave.
 Email

 • Charis Domador (Manager of Membership and Engagement): in office Thursdays and Sundays.
 Works remotely M-W. Email